 After I calmed down, which admittedly took longer than it should have, it occurred to me that my weld held fine.
 It didn’t fail in THAT place again it failed in the other spot of weakness along the same rail which I’m guessing since the rear point held the shock just transferred to the next weakest place, the front notch (yes there is more than one weak spot on the rail, three in fact).
 Still, it was a bit of a kick in the teeth.

 So the welding gear came out again.
 Since it wasn’t just a weld this time the piece had literally fallen out of the gun at some point I needed to fashion a new front hook from some flat bar to make the assembly functional again.
 It took a little bit and a lot of careful measuring and fitting had to go down even after this photo was taken but it was back to being a functional gun with all the various parts working.
 From there I decided that the only thing for it was to take the gun out again and see what we would see.

-I am happy to report eight boxes of shells later, the gun is still functioning and all parts are unbroken… at this time.
+I am happy to report after a few boxes of shells for the second time, the gun is still functioning and all parts are unbroken… at this time.
 I’d love to have run more through it but in these times of spartan shell availability, this is about the best I can manage at the moment.